SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 If the DDF files for the default mappings are uploaded in the {{< management-tenant >}}, all subscribed user tenants will inherit this behavior.
 5. In the next dialog, you can see the name and description of the protocol.
 Click **Complete** to create the new device protocol.

-The device protocol will open in a new page.
-In this page, you will see the description at the top left and the ID, the creation date and the date of the last update at the top right.
+The device protocol opens in a new page.
+You can the description at the top left while the ID, the creation date and the date of the last update are at the top right.

 Below that, there is a list of resources configured for the device will be listed (which is empty when creating a new protocol), showing the ID, name and potentially configured functionalities for each resource.